About

 Roast Chickpeas

-Preheat the oven to 425 degrees F. Line a large baking sheet with parchment paper.
+Preheat the oven to 425 degrees F and line a large baking sheet with parchment paper.
 Drain and rinse chickpeas from their can, then scatter onto the prepared baking sheet.
 Allow the chickpeas to air dry for 5 minutes.
 Toss with olive oil, Italian seasoning, and salt.
 Roast for 20-25 minutes, tossing once in between, until chickpeas are golden brown and crispy; set aside.

 chickpeas on parchment paper lined baking sheet drizzled with oil and Italian spices